Currency:

 And I would certainly think that the owner of such a site does not pay attention to details that, despite appearances, are important.

-If someone makes technical errors on their own site, I doubt that he will be able to reliably take care of my business.
+If someone makes technical mistakes on their own website, I doubt they can reliably take care of my business.

-So be sure that your site is working 100 percent correctly.
+Therefore, be sure that your site works 100 percent correctly.

-Why is it important to have a reliable site?
+Why is it important to have a reliable website?

-Because a site that responds to the needs of its visitors and does not reject them in any way just works.
+Because a site that responds to the needs of its visitors and in no way rejects them just works.

 And if it works, then it justifies the hopes placed on it.
 It generates links, which can then be converted into queries with a little effort.

-I hope I've convinced you that it's worth having a reliable site.
+I hope I have convinced you that it is worth having a reliable website.